digitallyamar/CSS-Notes/README.md

 ## CSS Top Property
 	- Top property is used to alter the displacement of an element from it's normal y-axis.
 	- A negative top value can be used to overflow an element beyond the viewport.

+## CSS Opacity
+	- It is used to control the opacity of an element.
+	- 0 makes the element invisible and 1 makes it visible.